ecphp/api-gw-authentication-bundle/docs/pages/configuration.rst

                 public: <path-to-public-key-in-pem>
                 private: <path-to-private-key-in-pem>

-However, it is impossible to override existing API Gateway environments ( acceptance, intra and production).
+However, it is impossible to override existing API Gateway environments.